© Unofficial Royalty 2024

 Unofficial Royalty: Elizabeth Stuart, Princess of England

-September 8, 1675 – Death of Amalia of Solms-Braunfels, Princess of Orange in The Hague, the Netherlands; buried at the Nieuwe Kerk in Delft, the Netherlands
+September 8, 1675 – Death of Amalia of Solms-Braunfels, Princess of Orange, wife of Frederik Hendrik, Prince of Orange, in The Hague, the Netherlands; buried at the Nieuwe Kerk in Delft, the Netherlands

-Amalia was the mother of Willem II, Prince of Orange who married Mary, Princess Royal, eldest daughter of King Charles I of England.
+Frederik Hendrik, Prince of Orange and Amalia were the parents of Willem II, Prince of Orange who married Mary, Princess Royal, eldest daughter of King Charles I of England.
 They had one son Willem III, Prince of Orange, later King William III of England.
 Amalia had influence in politics, initially as Frederik Hendrik’s adviser, and then, after 1640, when her husband became ill, she became openly involved in political life and received foreign diplomats and envoys.

 Unofficial Royalty: Amalia of Solms-Braunfels, Princess of Orange